ZevileN/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0. Script prints hello world followed by a new line standard output
-1. Script displays a confused smiley
+2. Script displays content of file